matgabriel/chronicle-flux/README.md

 ```

 In order to replay data with the original timing, we need to provide a function to extract the epoch time (in milliseconds) from the data.
-Chronicle-flux could potentially add a timestamp to the values when they are persisted, but this would be a poor design choice since the data would be timestamped at the very end of the chain, possibly after passing through several queues.
-It is in general a better idea to add a timestamp on the data as soon as they enter the system in order to have an accurate time.
+Chronicle-flux could potentially add a timestamp to the events when they are persisted, but this would be a poor design choice since the data would be timestamped at the very end of the chain, possibly after passing through several queues.
+It is in general a better idea to add a timestamp on the events as soon as they enter the system in order to have an accurate time.

 ### Runnable demo